anko/xkbcat/readme.markdown

 Simple X11 keylogger.

- - Simple output format:  one line on `stdout` per key event.
+ - Simple output format:  One line on `stdout` per key event.
- - Simple to audit:  Short single file of modern C.
+ - Simple to audit:  One short file of modern C.
  - Simple to run:  Does not need `sudo`.

 ## Examples

 ### Keypresses only

-Given no flags, `xkbcat` prints only keypresses, one per line.
+Given no options, `xkbcat` prints only keypresses, one per line.
 Here's the output when I type "Hi":

     Shift_L